apache/cloudstack-docs-install/source/hypervisor/kvm.rst

    .. sourcecode:: bash

       guest.cpu.mode=host-passthrough
+      guest.cpu.features=vmx

 .. note::
-   host-passthrough may lead to migration failure,if you have this problem, you should use host-model or custom
+   host-passthrough may lead to migration failure,if you have this problem, you should use host-model or custom. guest.cpu.features will force cpu features as a required policy so make sure to put only those features that are provided by the host CPU.

 Install and Configure libvirt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~